samwho/jarvis/README.md

 (eventmachine and midiator) it should work, but I'm guessing that in practice it is probably going to be a tad harder to achieve cross compatibility.

-Here's how I run the code:
+First thing you need to do is have Ruby 1.8.7 installed.
+You can acquire the code online or, if you use RVM, you can use this command:

+    $ rvm install 1.8.7

+When you've done that, you'll need to have the Bundler gem installed.
+You can install it like so:

+    $ gem install bundler

+If you're using RVM, I recommend having Bundler in your global gemset:

+    $ rvm gemset use global
+    $ gem install bundler

+Then run bundler when inside the same directory as this README file:

+    $ cd path/to/jarvis/
+    $ bundle install

+That will install all of the required gems.

-First I start up the `timidity` MIDI software synthesiser like so
+Then start up the `timidity` MIDI software synthesiser like so:

     $ timidity -iA